andrew/ultimate-awesome/README.md

 - [awesome-ubuntu](https://github.com/kaustubhhiware/awesome-ubuntu) - A repository to walk you through the installation procedure for ubuntu 16.04 .For beginners , with  :heart:.
 - [awesome-pelican](https://github.com/kmonsoor/awesome-pelican) - A curated list of awesome open-source projects, directly related to Pelican, the static-site-generator.
 - [awesome-litestar](https://github.com/litestar-org/awesome-litestar) - A curated list of resources related to Litestar. .
-- [awesome-livepeer](https://github.com/livepeer/awesome-livepeer) - A community curated list of projects, tutorials, demos, and resources within the Livepeer ecosystem.
 - [Firmware-Guide](https://github.com/mikeroyal/Firmware-Guide) - Firmware Guide.
 - [Windows-Terminal-Guide](https://github.com/mikeroyal/Windows-Terminal-Guide) - Windows Terminal Guide.
 - [ScriptKiddy](https://github.com/ohidurbappy/ScriptKiddy) - 💻Scripts that will make you feel WOW 😍.